 At each level of resistance TIME THE “POP” to occur at several different points during the action.
 Do this by adjusting the amount of slack in the belt between the athlete and the trainer.
 For example in starts time the “pop” to occur before during and after the first second and third step.
 The more “overload points” you sandwich in a sport specific action the more improvement you’ll see.
 Conditioning the body to overcome increased levels of resistance will train it to recruit and fire additional muscle fibers.
 Patterning can be established and when the extra resistance is taken away the additional muscle fibers still fire resulting in explosive speed.
 This theory applies to many explosive actions: Starts blasting the line of scrimmage stealing base lateral moves on the court and vertical or horizontal jumps.

 The Pop and Rip model includes a waist belt 18" velcro tail and a 48" release handle.
-Used for ground-based movement specific training in almost all sports it works great for the backfield ends and for track starts.
+Used for ground-based movement specific training in almost all sports, it's the perfect tool to develop explosive speed!

 Posted by James Marshall; Excelsior Athletic Training on 6th Oct 2014

 I have used bullet belts for the past 4 years.
 They are a great way of helping athletes understand how they need to project their hips.

 Everyone likes using them, and I find they complement nicely work without the belt.

 Posted by Vern Gambetta - Gambetta Sports Training Systems on 9th May 2012

 I have used the Bullet Belt for the last 14 years.
 It is the most valuable tool I know of for refining acceleration technique.
 I don't know how I ever coached without it.The ability to safely and smoothly contrast resistance to free sprinting is an essential skill that the Bullet Belt helps teach.